sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 #### 5. Verify the data in BigQuery Table

 After running streaming, you will start seeing something similar as shown below when you click table info.
-Clicking on preview will not show you any streamed data, it will a while to appear but it will be in buffer to be available for query instantly.
+Clicking on preview will not show you any streamed data, it will take a while to appear but it will be in buffer to be available for query instantly.

 <div style="text-align: center"><u><b>Buffer Statistics</b></u></div>